All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic Basics for First Responders

-Ozempic contains semaglutide, the same active ingredient found in Wegovy.
+Ozempic contains semaglutide, compounded formulations of the active ingredient found in Wegovy.
 The key differences:

 • Ozempic: Approved for type 2 diabetes.
 Doses: 0.5 mg, 1 mg, and 2 mg weekly. $900-$1,000/mo (brand)